-Cross the paved parking area and the cul-de-sac above, and walk up the gated dirt road to the right of the last house on the street.
-Just a few steps up the road, there is a single-track to the left heading toward Ontario Hill.
-Follow this trail, which turns to the right and progresses along the base of the hill parallel to the edge of the Shell Beach neighborhood below.
+Cross the paved parking area and the cul-de-sac above.
+Walk across the area in the road made of bricks and find a chained-off driveway at the end of a stone wall to the right of the last house on the street (don’t walk out to the blacktop area of Indio Drive).
+The driveway is actually a public access road that leads to the next trail, so use it.
+Step over the chain and walk up to the top of the pavement where an unmarked single-track trail starts to the left.
+Take this trail, which is Ontario Ridge Trail, and it will lead you up onto Ontario Hill.
+Follow Ontario Ridge Trail as it curves to the right and progresses along the base of the hill parallel to the edge of the Shell Beach neighborhood below.
 Mount a low saddle on the east end of the ridge.
 A spur to the right brings you to a short overlook, while the ridge trail heads to the left, delivering a 400-foot climb over 0.9 miles to summit of Ontario Hill.

 Begin climbing the hillside of coastal sage.
 The rugged single-track is steep and rutted in areas, and level in others – delivering an arduous ascent.
-The east end of the ridge is close to the 101 Freeway, which can be seen to the north crossing Avila Valley toward San Luis Obispo, and to the south, passing behind Shell Beach and the other beach cities.
+The east end of the ridge is close to Highway 101, which can be seen to the north, crossing Avila Valley toward San Luis Obispo, and to the south, passing behind Shell Beach and the other beach cities.

 The freeway disappears as you continue, being replaced by sweeping coastal views.
-In the spring, Blue Dicks, Lupines, Crimson Pitcher Sage, and Monkey Flower bloom amongst the sagebrush.
-Coastal Live Oaks spread down the north slope of the hill, and provide pockets of shade along the trail.
+In the spring, blue dicks, lupines, crimson pitcher sage, and monkeyflower bloom amongst the sagebrush.
+Coast live oaks spread down the north slope of the hill and provide pockets of shade along the trail.

-An ideal hike over Ontario Hill, which involves a car shuttle, begins by taking Sycamore Crest Trail up from the resort, and hiking east on Ontario Ridge Trail to Shell Beach, and then using the Bluff Trail to reach Cave Landing, where you may use a second vehicle to drive 1.6 back to the resort.
+An ideal hike over Ontario Hill, which involves a car shuttle, begins by taking Sycamore Crest Trail up from the resort, and hiking east on Ontario Ridge Trail to Shell Beach, and then using the Bluff Trail to reach Cave Landing, where a second vehicle is used to drive 1.6 miles back to the resort.
 This route takes the most gradual ascent up Ontario Hill, avoiding challenging climbs from the east and west.

-To get to the Cave Landing trailhead: From the 101 Freeway seven miles south of San Luis Obispo, take exit 195 on to Avila Beach Drive and head west for two miles toward Avila Beach.
+To get to the Cave Landing Trailhead: From Highway 101, seven miles south of San Luis Obispo, take exit 195 on to Avila Beach Drive and head west for two miles toward Avila Beach.
 A mile before the beach town, turn left up Cave Landing Road.
 Drive half a mile to the end of the road and pull into the large dirt parking area on the left.

 Trailhead address: Cave Landing Road, San Luis Obispo, CA 93401

-To get to the Shell Beach Drive trailhead: From the 101 Freeway, exit on Avila Beach Drive and turn south on Shell Beach Road, which runs down the west side of the freeway.
+To get to the Shell Beach Drive Trailhead: From Highway 101, exit on Avila Beach Drive and turn south on Shell Beach Road, which runs down the west side of the freeway.
 Drive 1/3 of a mile and turn right on El Porto Drive.
 Continue west for 0.4 miles to the end of the road, and make a slight right on Indio Drive.
 Continue up to the cul-de-sac outside the private Bluff Drive, and turn left down to the parking lot.